Eric Tessmer: Career

-Style
+Musical style

 Tessmer's songwriting has been described as being inspired by Stevie Ray Vaughan, to whom he was compared in his early years in Austin.
 He still receives comparisons to Vaughan because he plays the guitar with a similar "power and finesse".
 The Fender (company) recently presented him with a surf green copy of the 1959 Fender Stratocaster that he uses as his main guitar.
 He has also cited David Gilmour, Eric Clapton, Jimi Hendrix, and Gary Clark Jr. as inspirations.
 HuffPost contributor Ashley Jude Collie has described Tessmer's "soul-chedelic" style as "Tessmer’s own cocktail of R&B, soul and blues rock".